Sign Up to shop

 You provide better value for your customers, make the same if not more profit, and ensure that as much seasonal stock is shifted as possible — it’s a win-win all around!
 Alternatively, you could offer free gift-wrapping options when customers spend over a certain amount, or when certain items are bought together.

-Practice a management method that works for you
+Practice a seasonal inventory management method that works for you

-There are several different seasonal stock inventory management methods you can use, but we’ll summarise just a few.
+There are several different holiday season inventory management methods you can use, but we’ll summarise just a few.

 • Just-in-time inventory system (JIT): Receiving inventory in small amounts as needed, as close as possible to when they’re needed.